 - Create their IU Computing Accounts and establish an IU email address.

 - Register for their classes through self-service options beginning with three days before the start of classes for the term through noon on Friday of the first week of classes.

-- Complete and sign the Senior Citizen Fee Remission Request Form, attach a printed copy of their class schedule and submit this packet to the campus’s Office of the Registrar before noon on Friday of the first week of classes.
+- Complete the Senior Citizen Fee Remission Request Form before noon on Friday of the first week of classes.
 This process must be completed each semester the student requests the senior citizen fee remission.

 - Requests for senior citizen fee remissions will be denied if the class has a waitlist at the time the form is submitted.